dfgit/azure-centos6-cld/README.md

 Original pull from source: 2016.06.27

 The goal is to create a centos 6 cluster that is configured and ready for Cloudera Manager to be downloaded an installed.
-The nodes on the cluster are configured using the original scripts to put the CentOS machines in a state ready for Cloudera to be installed.
+The nodes on the cluster are configured using the original scripts to put the CentOS VM's and the supporting Azure infrastructure in a state ready for Cloudera to be installed.

 The major differences are: